The camera is my weapon.

 Since my beginnings as a photographer, the LGBT community has always been the axis of my personal work, since the fact of portraying people with the same sexual orientation as me is a subject that touches me in a very profound way.
 When I was a child I never had that opportunity to recognize myself in someone else, even now it is not easy to see myself represented in the media, in literature or the cinema.
 Due to this lack of visibility, we as LGBT people continue to face rejection and violence by society.
-So as a photographer I have dedicated myself to visually representing gay, lesbian and transgender women and men.
+So I have dedicated myself to visually representing gay, lesbian and transgender women and men.

-The last year my project “Natural Bodies” was exhibited at The Vignette Art Fair 2019, selected by Leslie Moody-Castro; The Curated Fridge Summer 2019, selected by Alyssa Coppelman; and CorpoRealities, in PH21 Gallery, from Budapest, Hungary.
+Last year my project “Natural Bodies” was exhibited at The Vignette Art Fair 2019, selected by Leslie Moody-Castro; The Curated Fridge Summer 2019, selected by Alyssa Coppelman; and CorpoRealities, in PH21 Gallery, from Budapest, Hungary.

 Last year I finished my documentary film “Querida Nancy”, about the life of Nancy Cárdenas, the pioneer of the LGBT movement in Mexico.
 The film is now participating in film festivals around the world.
 Currently I’m working on a portrait project of Latinx LGBT immigrants.